 Nepali Children gives Bodharaj a full time job.
 During this time, he will be your trekking guide if you book a holiday by Jolanda.
 And he will also be involved in all projects of Nepali Children, Nepali Children guest house and support Jolanda as much as possible.

 Since 2019 Sarada is involved at Nepali Children.
 She is teacher in English subject at Shishuwa (Pokhara).
 During the stay of Jolanda at her homestay at 2018, she shared her dream to become an active member of her living community, but she has no ideas how she can realize this.
 Her job during six days a week, being a mother and also a responsible person in her family, takes a lot of time and gives little free time to spend.
 But during all the talkings with Jolanda, they found a way how to deal with this lack of time.
 She becomes the contact person for the Dutch sponsors of sponsorchildren at Shishuwa.

 Since July 2019 Ganga is working for Nepali Children.
 She has a very responsible job for taking care of the children who are living at the hostel.
 This means she cooks all meals, caring the children and bring all rules and regulation into practice.
 But also she is doing all shopping and is working at the vegetable garden.
 As a single mom she had a lot of problems at past.
 It was difficult to survive but with her small jobs she had little money to spend.
 Nowadays she has a regular income, and a respective job.
 This means her issues are solved.
 Ganga feels very happy by the support of Nepali Children, in the person of Jolanda.

-The goal of the foundation is to help disadvantaged children by offering them a safe place to stay, enable them to receive an education so they are able to create a better future.
-Another goal is to invole local Nepali people in helping them to maintain the foundation without any financial support from the west.
+The goal of the foundation is to help disadvantaged children by offering them a safe place to stay and enabling them to receive an education so that they are able to create a better future.
+Another goal is to involve local Nepali people in helping them to maintain the foundation without any financial support from the west.